nirdong/MachineLearning/EnglishNote/note.md

 The implication took a while to sink in.

 Suffice to say, it was more than a couple of years ago!

+This description didn't seem to tally with what we saw.